Video Game Design & Development Diploma Program

 The application fee will be deducted from your tuition total.
 For a more in-depth break-down of the admissions steps, please visit the Requirements page.

-The tuition fees for the Video Game Design & Development program are listed below.
+These are the tuition fees for the next intake to the Video Game Design & Development program.

 $5920 per term